 - 1. The Director SHOULD first identify the vehicle.
 This MAY be done when the Director receives a vehicle version manifest sent by a Primary (as described in Section 5.4.2.1), decodes the manifest, and determines the unique vehicle identifier.
 Additionally, the Director MAY utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates). - 2.
 Using the vehicle identifier, the Director queries its inventory database (as described in Section 5.3.2.2) for relevant information about each ECU in the vehicle. - 3.
 The Director SHALL check the manifest for accuracy compared to the information in the inventory database.
 If any of the required checks fail, the Director MAY drop the request.
 An implementer MAY make additional checks if desired.
 At a minimum, the Director SHALL check the following: - Each ECU recorded in the inventory database is also represented in the manifest. - The signature of the manifest matches the ECU key of the Primary that sent it. - The signature of each Secondary's contribution to the manifest matches the ECU key of that Secondary. - 4.
+The Director SHOULD check that the nonce or counter in each ECU version report has not been used before to prevent a replay of the ECU version report.
+If the nonce or counter is reused the Director SHOULD drop the request.

-The Director extracts information about currently installed images from the vehicle version manifest.
+- 5. The Director extracts information about currently installed images from the vehicle version manifest.
 Using this information, it determines if the vehicle is already up-to-date, and if not, determines a set of images that should be installed.
-The exact process by which this determination takes place is out of scope of this standard.
-However, the Director MUST take into account dependencies and conflicts between images and SHOULD consult well-established techniques for dependency resolution. - 5.
-The Director MAY encrypt images for ECUs that require it. - 6.
+The exact process by which this determination takes place is out of scope of this Standard.
+However, the Director MUST take into account dependencies and conflicts between images and SHOULD consult well-established techniques for dependency resolution. - 6.
+The Director MAY encrypt images for ECUs that require it. - 7.
 The Director generates new metadata representing the desired set of images to be installed on the vehicle, based on the dependency resolution in step 4.
 This includes Targets (Section 5.2.3), Snapshot (Section 5.2.4), and Timestamp (Section 5.2.5) metadata.
 It then sends this metadata to the Primary as described in Section 5.4.2.3.